A Tribute to the Queen of Sexploitation

 Even when surrounded by naked bodies copulating, Roman nobility vomiting, cannibals gut-munching, zombies throat-biting and nuns foxy-boxing, Laura Gemser always seemed apart from it all.
 In every role she played she kept her tongue in cheek and a twinkle in her eye.
 She knew she was making trash, but she didn’t mind.
 She wasn’t out to impress anyone.
 She was just having fun.
 Perhaps that is why she is so much fun to watch?

-Several years back on our previous site, The Grindhouse Schoolhouse, we celebrated a milestone by creating this Laura Gemser tribute, we hope you enjoy it!
+Several years back we celebrated Ms. Gemser by creating this tribute, we hope you enjoy it!